-- Dell SecureWorks

-For details, see Example: Set Up Forwarding to SecureWorks.

-- IBM QRadar

-- Tibco LogLogic

-- Splunk (JSON)

-For details, see Example: Set Up Forwarding to Splunk.
+- Example: Set Up Forwarding to SecureWorks - Example: Set Up Forwarding to Splunk

 You can add support for other formats by providing custom format definition scripts.

 To specify a different format, select the Custom Format item in the Message format drop-down list, click Edit, and use the editor that opens.